AlejandraKamyabi/AI-Behaviours/README.md

-# AI Behaviours
+# AI Behaviors
- AI behaviours and algorithms such as pathfinding, steering, DFS and BFS
+ AI behaviors and algorithms such as pathfinding, steering, DFS and BFS